 - Death benefits

-Under workman’s compensation law, employers must cover payment for lost wages as well as all accident related medical expenses.
+Under workman’s compensation law, employers must cover payment for lost wages as well as all accident-related medical expenses.
 However, there are numerous rules and requirements that must be met for an employee’s claim to be accepted.
-If you workers compensation claim is denied, you should consult with a workers compensation lawyer immediately to discuss your legal rights.
+If your workers’ compensation claim is denied, you should consult with a workers compensation lawyer immediately to discuss your legal rights.

 It is important to note that independent contractors are not employees.
 Whether an independent contractor is entitled to worker’s compensation benefits in Pennsylvania or New Jersey will depend on that worker’s unique circumstances.
 You should consult with an experienced attorney if you encounter this issue.